-Some women are more prone to UTIs because they have shorter urethras.
-Shorter urethras allow bacteria to access the bladder more quickly – leading to recurrent or chronic UTIs.
+Some women are more prone to UTIs because they have a shorter urethra.
+A shorter urethra allow bacteria to access the bladder more quickly resulting in recurrent or chronic UTIs.

 Urinary Tract Infection Symptoms

-Ninety percent of the time when a healthy adult woman experiences painful urination and feelings of frequent urination, it is a UTI (assuming they aren’t experiencing any vaginal discharge).
+Ninety percent of the time when a healthy adult woman experiences painful urination and a urge to frequently urinate, it is a UTI.
 In addition, many women who have bladder infections may notice that their urine looks cloudy or dark.
 Some may even see blood in their urine.

 While burning and a frequent or intense urge to urinate are the most common symptoms associated with UTIs, sometimes more painful or uncomfortable symptoms arise.